 Anterior cruciate ligament (ACL) revision

-A surgical procedure to correct a failed ACL repair operation.
+A surgical procedure to re-do a failed ACL repair operation.

-- you returned to activity before your body had accepted the graft properly
+- You may have returned to activity before your body had accepted the graft properly.

 ACL revision is carried out through keyhole surgery (arthroscopically), usually under general anaesthetic.
 You’ll be asleep during the operation.
 Your surgeon makes a number of small cuts and inserts a telescopic video camera and surgical instruments.
 Depending on the cause of graft failure, your surgeon might need to graft more bone into the original area where the tendon was attached.